AERCHeli/AERC_RF_Widgets/README.md

 ## 🔄 AERC RPM

 - Displays headspeed (RPM) from telemetry
-- Color text display logic: green above `minRpm`, red below
+- Color text display logic: green above minRpm value or red if below it

 ## ⚡ AERC Current / Altitude / Throttle

 - These are simple telemetry display widgets that display Current, Altitude and Throttle telemetry values
-- Altitude supports both Meters or Ft
+- Altitude supports both M or Ft

 ## ⏱ AERC Timer

 - Customised timer that provides a the same appearance as other widgets
-- Configurable as a count up or count down timer with configurable on/off audio alerting
+- Configurable as a count up or count down timer with configurable On/Off audio alerting